 The behavior of a feature should be considered not just in the context of its being used by a first party origin that a user is visiting but also the implications of its being used by an arbitrary third party that the first party includes.
 When developing your specification, consider the implications of its use by third party resources on a page and, consider if support for use by third party resources should be optional to conform to the specification.
 If supporting use by third party resources is mandatory for conformance, please explain why and what privacy mitigations are in place.
 This is particularly important as user agents may take steps to reduce the availability or functionality of certain features to third parties if the third parties are found to be abusing the functionality.

 2.14.
-How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?
+How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

-Does the specification provide information that would allow for the correlation of a single user’s activity across normal and private browsing / incognito modes?
-Does the specification result in information being written to a user’s host that would persist following a private browsing / incognito mode session ending?
+Do features in this spec provide information that would allow for the correlation of a single user’s activity across normal and private browsing / incognito modes?
+Do features in the spec result in information being written to a user’s host that would persist following a private browsing / incognito mode session ending?